mwilliamsmusic/MikeWilliamsMusic/README.md

-Converting HTML,CSS/SCSS,and Javascript version of MikeWilliamsMusic.com to React.
+Converting HTML, CSS/SCSS, and Javascript version of MikeWilliamsMusic.com to React.